-Prompt attendance is essential for success in the elementary school.
+Prompt attendance is essential for success in school.
 Tardiness is discouraged.
 Being on time is part of learning a sense of responsibility.
 Regular attendance and punctuality are very important qualities all individuals should develop early in life.
-Tardiness embarrasses a child and interrupts the class.
+Tardiness interrupts the learning environment.
 School Corporation policy states that three tardies per semester are excessive, and may warrant an attendance contract.